cappelaere/rest_stories/LandingPage/DiscoveryDoc.md

-Links to Discovery documents in Head
+Links to Discovery Documents in Head
 ====================================

 **As** an External Application